-Statcare is an In-Network emergency care clinic with five NYC Area locations.
-Not sure if you should go to the Emergency Room or an Urgent Care or to the emergency department of a hospital which is open 24 hours?
+Statcare is an In-Network urgent care clinic with eight NYC Area locations.
+Not sure if you should go to an Urgent Care or to the emergency department of a hospital which is open 24 hours?
 Read our blog: “When To Go To Urgent Care Vs. the Emergency Room”.

-When you or your child needs non-life threatening emergency medical care for a non-life-threatening illness or injury, Statcare’s emergency care clinic is the most convenient choice for emergency care in Hicksville, Long Island; Astoria, Queens; Brooklyn, NYC; the Bronx at Bartow Avenue (Co-op City); the Bronx at E. 174th Street; Jackson Heights, the Queen; Midtown Manhattan in Manhattan and Jamaica, Queens, there is always a Statcare urgent care clinic near you to take care of your health care needs.
+When you or your child needs non-life-threatening urgent care for medical conditions, illnesses, or injuries, Statcare is the most convenient choice.
+With urgent care clinics in Hicksville, Long Island; Astoria, Queens; Brooklyn, NYC; the Bronx at Bartow Avenue (Co-op City); the Bronx at E. 174th Street; Jackson Heights, the Queen; Midtown Manhattan, and Jamaica, Queens, there is always a Statcare urgent care clinic near you to take care of your health care needs.

-- Statcare is more efficient than any emergency room– avoid the wait in an emergency room!
+- Statcare is more efficient than any emergency room– with shorter wait times!

-- Statcare provide much better service than an emergency room – get personalized care, why settle for less?
+- Statcare provides personalized care, why settle for less?

-- Statcare’s clinic has transparent pricing unlike an ER visit where you will receive several separate bills for your ER visit.
-A typical ER visit without any tests costs $1900 to $3000 versus $100 at our emergency care clinic!
-Get seen at Statcare for a much lower cost than any emergency room.
+- Statcare’s clinic has transparent pricing, unlike an ER visit where you will receive several separate bills for your visit.
+A typical ER visit without any tests costs $1900 to $3000 versus $100 at our urgent care clinic!
+Get seen at Statcare at a much lower cost!

-- Your co-pay for an ER visit if you don’t get admitted can range from $150 to $500.
-Call and check with your Insurance plan before going to the emergency room!
+- Your co-pay for an ER visit, if you don’t get admitted, can range from $150 to $500.
+Call and check with your Insurance plan before going to a hospital’s ER department!

 - Want faster service?
-Call us or pre-register online and you will be seen faster!
-Patient registration closes 15 mins. before closing time.
+Call us or pre-register online!
+Patient registration closes 15 minutes before closing time.

 You can come on Saturdays, Sundays, and holidays for your CDL Card.
 Statcare is open late on weekdays until 8 PM (most locations) and 10 PM in Brooklyn so you can come after work too!